liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

     ![Set your workflow settings.](media/spmt-workflow-settings.png)

 12. Select **View all settings**, and choose your option under **Handle Unsupported Action**.
-If you select **Stop workflow migration and report error**, SPMT will report an error on a workflow if it contains unsupported actions.
+If you select **Stop workflow migration and report error**, SPMT reports an error on a workflow if it contains unsupported actions.
 Otherwise the unsupported actions are converted to Compose actions during migration.
 13. Select **Scan** to start scanning if "Only perform scanning" is selected; or select **Migrate** to start the migration.

 ## Migrate workflows using PowerShell